 The lazy response to that is to bombard orthodoxies with evidence-free (or evidence-flimsy), alternative views.
 “Liberalism”, remember, “is open to attack”; it needs to be.
 You should be as free as anyone else to question ‘orthodoxy’.
 Like the trolls of the Russian Internet Research Agency, one could sow doubt.
 One could firehose contradictions into social media feeds, or “flood the zone with shit” in Bannon’s words.
 It’s undoubtedly persuasive and has certainly persuaded millions to change their vote, to refuse vaccines, to deny the anthropogenic nature of climate change, to feel that they have trumped the system.
 But few of these - if any - are refutations marshalled with the same discipline as the knowledge they seek to debunk.
 Those that are - and which succeed in refuting an existing ‘truth’ become the new ‘truth’; the rest is unscientific babble.
 Nothing is fixed, change is perpetual; all of us need to understand that.

 Wiser heads than mine are busy countering this storm of misinformation, and proposing improved ways of doing so.
-The Clean up the internet movement in an excellent start and should be given full backing.
-Lessons can undoubtedly be learned from Finland, Estonia, Latvia and Lithuania who have invested heavily in countering misinformation in their education systems — including at the primary school level, as Matthew d’Ancona specifies.
+The Clean up the internet movement is an excellent start and should be given full backing.
+Lessons can undoubtedly be learned from Finland, Estonia, Latvia and Lithuania who have invested heavily in countering misinformation in their education systems - including at the primary school level, as Matthew d’Ancona specifies.
 The foundational strategy is to call for the evidence behind an assertion.
 As good maths and science teachers the world over say, “Show me your workings.”
 Even if you’re wrong, I’ll be able to understand your thinking.